Skip to main content

 How Do I Close for a Meeting?

-Want to know the best way to ask a customer for a meeting?
+Want to know the best way to close for a meeting with a prospect?
+It doesn’t need to be difficult!

-The answer is in using what’s known as a direct close.
+The answer is in using what is known as a direct close.

-A direct close for a meeting needs to include two things beyond asking for the meeting.
-You actually have to be clear on when this meeting request expires and how long is this meeting for.
-People can’t agree to meetings unless they know what they’re agreeing to.
+Your direct close for a meeting will need to include two things beyond just closing for the meeting.
+You will need to be transparent and clear on when this meeting request expires.
+For example, are you asking to meet sometime within the next week?
+Next, you should specify how long you intend for the meeting to last.
+People can’t agree to anything unless they know what they’re agreeing to, so being vague about timing or commitment will work against you in this moment.

-By giving the customer that level of specificity makes it easy for them to make a decision.
-And as far as I’m concerned, when I’m asking for meetings, I prefer to leave all the ambiguity to the side.
+By giving the customer that level of specificity, you will make it easy for them to make a decision.
+And as far as I’m concerned, when I’m closing for meetings, I prefer to leave all the ambiguity to the side.

 For more Hacks, check out our YouTube page.